Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan incense

-Tibetan incense is natural incense used in Tibetan Buddhism rituals for 1,300 years.
+Tibetan incense is natural incense used in Tibetan Buddhist rituals for 1,300 years.
 It has a typical "earth" or "herbal" flavor.
 Tibetan people also use it for healing support.
 Tibetan incense has a deep relationship with Buddhism and Tibetan Medicine so it's an important representative of Tibetan culture.
 With the wild spread of Buddhism, it gradually became an indispensable daily necessity for the Tibetan people.
 Like most Asian incense, Tibetan incense is not wrapped around bamboo poles but squeezed into a certain length or roll shape.
 Now it is popular in Tibet, Nepal, India, and Bhutan throughout the Himalayan regions.

 Origin of Tibetan Incense

 After the 7th century AD, Songtsan Gambo sent 16 young talents to study in India, 15 of them died abroad, and only Thonmi Sambhota returned.
 He also invented the Tibetan language and translated many Buddhist scriptures.
 Later, he returned to his hometown Tumda village.
-He found that the land here was scarce, so he passed on the techniques of making Tibetan incense to the people for improving the lives of the villagers.
+He found that the land here was scarce, so he passed on the techniques of making Tibetan incense to the people to improve the lives of the villagers.
 He used the resources of the Tumba River to invent the water mill Tibetan incense, which should be the earliest Tibetan incense in Tibet.
 It has been more than 1,300 years since then.

 Incense Ingredients and Effects